seventh-ark/frimousse/README.md

 ## Miscellaneous

-The name “frimousse” is the French word for “smiley” and “emoticon”.
+The name [“frimousse”](https://en.wiktionary.org/wiki/frimousse) means “little face” in French, and it can also refer to smileys and emoticons.

-The emoji picker component was originally created for the [Liveblocks Comments](https://liveblocks.io/comments) components, within [`@liveblocks/react-ui`](https://github.com/liveblocks/liveblocks/tree/main/packages/liveblocks-react-ui).
+The emoji picker component was originally created for the [Liveblocks Comments](https://liveblocks.io/comments) default components, within [`@liveblocks/react-ui`](https://github.com/liveblocks/liveblocks/tree/main/packages/liveblocks-react-ui).

 ## Contributing